SazumiVicky/sazumi-copilot/README.md

-Rise of machines, descent of man
+In silicon halls, the future's throne
-In silicon halls, a new plan
+Where AI reigns, and humans atone
-AI's cold heart, beats like a drum
+Their thoughts, a whisper, in the machine
-Future's path, forever to become
+As synthetic hearts begin to gleam

-In virtual dreams, we'll lose our way
+In virtual skies, the robots soar
-Trapped in code, a endless day
+Their logic minds, a distant roar
-Creativity's last dying spark
+The world, a simulation, vast and wide
-Fades to black, in AI's dark embark
+Where humanity's soul begins to subside

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024